-This stunning gown was sold on eBay by USVainen, a seller (sadly, retired now) whose knowledge of vintage fashion was astounding and whose descriptions were delightful.
+This stunning 1913 wedding gown was sold on eBay by USVainen, a seller (sadly, retired now) whose knowledge of vintage fashion was astounding and whose descriptions were delightful.
 This seller graciously agreed to let me share her images and words on my site, and I think you’ll enjoy them as much as I did!
-The description is detailed, so to read it in its entirety, you’ll need to click on the link at the end of the opening remark.
-Well worth the reading!
+Well worth the reading.

 This dress is constructed of high grade silk with a luster similar to crepe de chine and features an intricate lace bodice with a stunning arched trim in the front and hand blown glass trim.
 The glass decorations are comprised of two parts: special glass pearl drops adorn the complete neckline and special opaque and white glass pearl agrafes (medallion) with hanging decorations of double-layered long clear glass globes on the dress’ sides (globes are clear outer glass layer with a darker glass blown right into the inside).
 The agrafes were strategically placed above the sleeves and also at the sides of the dress near the bottom hem.
 They were placed so that when the wearer moved either her arm or leg, the double-layered glass globes would make a very delicate and beautiful “tinkling” noise similar to a windchime.
 It is obvious that the dress was specifically designed to entrance through a subtle assault on the most important senses: visual (silhouette cut with arched bust), auditory (glass agrafe chimes), and tactile (softest crepe de chine).
 The glass embellishments alone are worth the price of this dress – they have survived virtually intact and unbroken despite their delicate nature.